As wearable fitness trackers become increasingly popular, more people are taking a closer look at their daily steps. And it seems to be paying off.

 Age definitely seems to play a role in how much walking people are doing.
 Younger adults are also

 There appears to be a significant difference in the average number of steps taken by females and males.
 From childhood through adulthood, males tend to walk more.
-As children and teens, they walk an average of 12,000 to 16,000 steps per day.
-Young females, on the other hand, get 10,000 to 12,000.
+As children and teens, they walk an average of

 This trend continues into adulthood, at least in the United States.
 A